 For menopausal symptoms, HPA Balance is a safe first step for rebalancing the HPA axis.
 Often, that alone will be enough to control symptoms and restore life back to normal.

 If symptoms are persistent, however, the next step is the addition of natural progesterone cream.
 Progesterone cream does not require a prescription.
 Most products provide 20 micrograms of natural progesterone.
 Generally about 20-40 micrograms twice daily is required to control symptoms.

 If those measures do not control symptoms, estrogen or phytoestrogens can be added with progesterone.
 Estrogen products require a prescription from a doctor, but phytoestrogens do not.

 All estrogen products are not equal.
 Synthetic estrogen preparations are extremely potent and strongly stimulate estrogen receptors in the breast.
 Natural transdermal bioidentical estrogen/progesterone preparations (obtained by prescription from a compounding pharmacy) are safer and have a more natural effect, but are not as potent.

 In summary, HPA Balance is a good place to start with management of menopausal symptoms.
 If that alone doesn’t control symptoms, natural non-prescription progesterone cream is a good next step.

 If that doesn’t do it, consider asking your healthcare provider about natural transdermal bioidentical estrogen/progesterone options.
-In general, lower doses of estrogen/progesterone will be required to control symptoms when taken with HPA Balance.
+In general, lower servings of estrogen/progesterone will be required to control symptoms when taken with HPA Balance.

 In addition, good health habits go a long way toward helping to rebalance the HPA axis during menopause.
 Lots of vegetables, low processed carbohydrates, moderation of stress, and regular exercise can help ease the transition through menopause.